-The Togian Islands is a true tropical paradise with beautiful powder white sand beaches covered in tropical rain forest and surrounded by pristine coral reefs in crystal clear water.
+The Togian Islands is a true tropical paradise with beautiful powder white sand beaches covered in tropical rain forests and surrounded by pristine coral reefs in crystal clear water.
 This archipelago of 56 islands and islets is located in the middle of the Gulf of Tomini off the coast of Central Sulawesi.
-Protected by continuous barrier reef the islands are famous for clear and calm waters in the sheltered area.
+Protected by continuous barrier reefs the islands are famous for clear and calm waters in the sheltered area.
 Indonesia is made up by more than 17 000 islands and the 56 islands of the Togians are among the most remote.
-It takes 3 flights and several boat and ferry rides to reach from the touristy Bali, so prepare yourself for an off the beaten track adventure when traveling to the Togians.
-Being so remote protects several hidden treasures from global tourism; diving is excellent on the pristine protected reefs, the nomadic culture of the famous ‘sea gypsy’ bajo people is still preserved and it is one of the only places in the world where you can still swim alone with millions of harmless jelly fish in Mariona Lake.
+It takes 3 flights and several boat and ferry rides to reach the touristy Bali, so prepare yourself for an off-the-beaten-track adventure when traveling to the Togians.
+Being so remote protects several hidden treasures from global tourism; diving is excellent on the pristine protected reefs, the nomadic culture of the famous ‘sea gypsy’ Bajo people is still preserved and it is one of the only places in the world where you can still swim alone with millions of harmless jellyfish in Mariona Lake.
 Don’t miss our Comprehensive Guide to All the Best Diving in Indonesia.

 Table of Contents